Kong/kubernetes-ingress-controller/railgun/keps/0005-definition-of-done.md

 - ties issue resolution to releases
 - makes planning/acceptance more complicated
 - makes completion of milestones unclear (if a milestone is to be released at once, it would be visible as 0% completed until a release is made, and then suddenly jump to 100% completion)
-- requires bureaucracy to retroactively close issues post-release
+- requires additional maintainer/community coordination to retroactively close issues post-release